 If, for some reason, the CMOS data becomes corrupted, the system can be reconfigured with the default values stored in the ROM BIOS.
 To load the default values, power off your system and unplug the power cord.
 Set JP6 pins 2 and 3 to On.
-Wait for a few seconds and set JP6 back to its default setting, pins I and 2 On.
-You may now plug the power cord and power-on your system.
+Wait for a few seconds and set JP6 back to its default setting, pins 1 and 2 On.
+You may now power on your system.

-I-2 On: Normal (default)
+1-2 On: Normal (default)